magikcypress/enigma.js/docs/migrate-v1.md

 ## Trying to fetch non-existing objects

-In enigma.js version 1 we never normalized the QIX Engine API in regards to fetching objects, which caused the promise to be resolved with a null value:
+In enigma.js version 1 we never normalized the QIX Engine API in regard to fetching objects, which caused the promise to be resolved with a null value:

 ```js